queryluke/masseffect-5e-data/text/en/manual/how-to-play.md

 ### 2. The players describe what they want to do.
 Sometimes one player speaks for the whole party, saying, “We’ll take the east door,” for example.
 Other times, different operatives do different things: one operative might search a lock box while a second examines an esoteric symbol spray-painted on a wall and a third keeps a lookout for thugs.
-The players don’t need to take turns, but the DM listens to every player and decides how to resolve those actions.
+The players don’t need to take turns, but the GM listens to every player and decides how to resolve those actions.

 Sometimes, resolving a task is easy.
 If an operative wants to walk across a room and open a door, the GM might just say